k-Nearest Neighbors: The Simplest Algorithm

 k-Nearest Neighbors classifies a new point by finding the k closest points in the training data and taking a majority vote.

-What if I told you there's an ML algorithm that has no training step at all?
+k-nearest neighbors has no training step at all.
 No weights to learn, no gradients to compute, no epochs to wait through.
-You just store the data and look things up at prediction time.
-That's k-nearest neighbors.
+You store the data and look things up at prediction time.
+That's the whole algorithm.

-As a frontend developer, you already know this pattern.
 Ever built a search feature that sorts results by relevance?
-Or a "similar products" section that finds items closest to the one being viewed?
-That's KNN.
+Or a "similar products" section that finds the items closest to the one being viewed?
+Then you've already shipped KNN.
+You just never called it that.

 Learning Objectives